Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

  Missing data files in standalone
 **********************************

-If your program fails to find data file, it can cause all kinds of different behavior, for example a package might complain it is not the right version because a ``VERSION`` file check defaulted to an unknown.
+If your program fails to find a data file, it can cause different problematic behavior; for example, a package might complain that it is not the correct version, because a ``VERSION`` read from the file usually, was not found and instead a default value is used.
+The absence of icon files may cause visual issues only or texts that cannot be found in a file, which may also raise strange errors.

-The absence of icon files or help texts, may raise strange errors.
+Often, the error handling code paths for files that are not present are even buggy and will reveal programming errors like unbound local variables.
+Please look carefully at these exceptions, considering this can be the cause.
+If your program works without the ``--standalone`` and only ``--follow-imports``, data files are likely the cause.

-Often the error paths for files not being present are even buggy and will reveal programming errors like unbound local variables.
-Please look carefully at these exceptions, keeping in mind that this can be the cause.
-If your program works without standalone, chances are data files might be the cause.
+The most common error indicating file absence is, of course, an uncaught ``FileNotFoundError`` with a filename.
+You should figure out what Python package is missing files and then use ``--include-package-data`` (preferably), or ``--include-data-dir``/``--include-data-files`` to include them.

-The most common error indicating file absence is of course an uncaught ``FileNotFoundError`` with a filename.
-You should figure out what package is missing files and then use ``--include-package-data`` (preferably), or ``--include-data-dir``/``--include-data-files`` to include them.
+You can read all about data files in :ref:`data-files`; there is much more detail to learn than is covered here.

 *********************************
  Missing DLLs/EXEs in standalone